GerritCodeReview/plugins_multi-master/src/main/resources/Documentation/config.md

 Web sessions are a special case of caches.
 The web session caches are authoritative and the sessions are not stored anywhere else.
 So with a standard gerrit it is not possible to share web sessions across masters.
+However, this plugin allows gerrit to use a different cache for web sessions which can be shared by the masters.

 ### Non-Shared Web Sessions ###